-Indeed, during the proceedings of this case MPM has not provided evidence of any agency agreement between CWM and Inter-Alliance nor between CWM and Trafalgar.
+Indeed, during the proceedings of this case MPM has not provided evidence of any agency agreement between CWM and GlobalNet nor between CWM and Trafalgar.

-In the reply that MPM sent to the Complainant in respect of his formal complaint, MPM itself explained that:
+In the reply that MPM sent to the Complainant in respect of her formal complaint, MPM itself explained that:

-'Momentum in its capacity as Trustee and RSA, in exercising its duty to you ensured: The full details of the Scheme, including all parties' roles and responsibilities were clearly outlined to you in the literature provided ensuring no ambiguity, including but not limited to the initial application form and T&C, the Scheme Particulars and Trust Deed and Rules'.
+'Momentum in its capacity as Trustee and RSA, in exercising its duty to you ensured: The full details of the Scheme, including all parties' roles and responsibilities were clearly outlined to you in the literature provided ensuring no ambiguity, 41 including but not limited to the initial application form and T&C, the Scheme Particulars and Trust Deed and Rules'.
+42 iv.
+No regulatory approval in respect of CWM